Skip to main content

 D

 Small yellow-green flowers appear in slender pendant racemes, 2–3 inches (5–7.5 cm) long, in April–May before or with the emerging leaves.
-Male and female flowers occur on separate trees; fruit set requires a male tree in proximity.
-Samaras develop through summer, ripening to tan-brown in September–October.
+Male and female flowers occur on separate trees, so fruit set requires a male tree in proximity.
+Samaras develop through summer and ripen to tan-brown in September–October.

 Detailed Descriptions